-The Baseline results are built in detail from programmed works and services and assumptions detailed later in this report.
-The financial estimates for the Preferred Scenario are derived from the baseline results with variations at a higher level to reflect the yet to be programmed actions.
-The Preferred Scenario and baseline are outlined below with a financial summary and in more detail in the Draft Resource Strategy.
+The baseline results are built in detail from programmed works and services and assumptions detailed later in this report.
+The financial estimates for the scenarios are derived from the baseline results with variations at a higher level to reflect the yet to be programed actions.
+The scenarios are outlined below with a financial summary and in more detail in the Draft Resource Strategy.
+The scenarios are options for change that will be considered by Council in February and will form the basis of a decision at that time, but will not necessarily be adopted in full or in part.